Comprehensive Guide to Planning Your Visit to Accademia Gallery

 The Accademia Gallery is an art museum in Florence, Italy that houses some of the world's most famous sculptures, including Michelangelo's David.
-Find out all you need to know to plan your visit to the Accademia Gallery, including tips for a seamless visit, details on its hours of operation, and more.
+After Uffizi, it is the second most-visited museums in Italy.
+Find out all you need to know to plan your visit to the Accademia Gallery, including tips for a seamless visit, details on its hours of operation and more.

 Visit to Accademia Gallery